Shadows of Heysham is a series of photographs that allows me to explore my mental health, and my battle with anxiety.

-So it’s no surprise that in 2017, I was diagnosed with ‘general anxiety disorder‘.
+Therefore, it is no surprise that in 2017, I was diagnosed with ‘general anxiety disorder‘.

 Graveyard photography and Graves disease

-To make matters worse, I had also been diagnosed with GRAVES DISEASE, which is certainly bloody ironic don’t you think?
+My journey so far includes the diagnosis of GRAVES DISEASE, which is certainly bloody ironic don’t you think?

 A positive mind set will beat anxiety